CAFDataProcessing/data-processing-service/utils/data-processing-family-task-submitter/ReadMe.md

 ##Data-Processing-Family-Task-Submitter

-The "Data-Processing-Family-Task-Submitter" will use a provided root reference for a family file that has already been indexed to elastic search and use this to query Elastic Search, reconstruct the document and its possible attachments and use this document to construct a policy message and send it to a policy worker queue specified.
+The "Data-Processing-Family-Task-Submitter" will use a provided family reference for a family file that has already been indexed to elastic search and use this to query Elastic Search, reconstruct the document and its possible attachments and use this document to construct a policy message and send it to a policy worker queue specified.

 Below are the configuration options for the submitter, these are broken into required and optional, optional configurations will have a pre-set default value that will also be listed below.

 ####Required:
-**ROOT_REFERENCE:**
+**FAMILY_REFERENCE:**

-The ROOT_REFERENCE of the document you wish to use from Elastic Search. i.e. `/inputFolder/myTestTextDocument.docx`
+The FAMILY_REFERENCE of the document you wish to use from Elastic Search. i.e. `/inputFolder/myTestTextDocument.docx`

 **OUTPUT_QUEUE_NAME:**